gabstopper/ansible-stonesoft/docs/modules/engine_module.rst

         <td></td>
         <td></td>
         <td>
             <div>Type of element.
-Valid entries are ipaddress, host, dns_server.
-If using element that is not ipaddress, it must pre-exist in the SMC</div>
+Valid entries are ipaddress, host, dns_server or dynamic_interface_alias.
+If using an element that is not ipaddress, it must pre-exist in the SMC</div>
         </td>
         </tr>